vaaas/ao3_wrangling_scripts/README.md

 Binding | Behaviour
 --- | ---
 alt-s | commit edits
-alt-e | focus synonym autocomplete bar alt-f | focus fandom autocomplete bar alt-r | open works listing alt-m | open comments page
+alt-e | focus synonym autocomplete bar. if the tag is already a synonym, remove the synonym and then focus the bar alt-f | focus fandom autocomplete bar alt-r | open works listing alt-m | open comments page